LucLop/DoggoLookalike/README.md

 Notebook of data Vizualiation, one Notebook for the model, and one Notebook to test the model.
 All the JAVA code.
 You will also find the .exe in the project files.
-Dataset of dog Images, by breed.
+You can download the dataset of dog Images, by breed at https://www.kaggle.com/miljan/stanford-dogs-dataset-traintest.

 ### Requirements
 To run our project you will need a java IDE (espacially Intellij Idea from JETBRAINS) and Launch4J (to create a .exe from the .jar file)